jts/nanopolish/README.md

 Software package for signal-level analysis of Oxford Nanopore sequencing data.
 Nanopolish can calculate an improved consensus sequence for a draft genome assembly, detect base modifications, call SNPs and indels with respect to a reference genome and more (see Nanopolish modules, below).

+## Release notes

+* 0.10.0: `nanopolish variants --consensus` now only outputs a VCF file instead of a fasta sequence.
+The VCF file describes the changes that need to be made to turn the draft sequence into the polished assembly.
+A new program, `nanopolish vcf2fasta`, is provided to generate the polished genome (this replaces `nanopolish_merge.py`, see usage instructions below).
+This change is to avoid issues when merging segments that end on repeat boundaries (reported by Michael Wykes and Chris Wright).

 ## Dependencies

 A compiler that supports C++11 is needed to build nanopolish.
 Development of the code is performed using [gcc-4.8](https://gcc.gnu.org/gcc-4.8/).